Thursday, May 31, 2007

 So we just stayed put and enjoyed the beach (played volleyball).
 The sand on the beach was fine and gray, and the water was clear, it only looks dark from afar because of the color of the sand.
 My sons were delighted and enjoyed the beach.
 It was my youngest son's first time to go the beach, and he was waiting for this trip for a very long time.
 From the look on his face, he was not disappointed.

-After getting tired from our swim, my husband and i took a nap, while some of our friends went to the market to buy some stuff.
+After getting tired from our swim, my husband and I took a nap, while some of our friends went to the market to buy some stuff.
 I got up when my friends arrived from their trip to the market.
-I was glad that i got up because i caught the sunset.
-The sight was so beautiful, so i grabbed the camera, ran to beach and took pictures of it.
+I was glad that I got up because I caught the sunset.
+The sight was so beautiful, so I grabbed the camera, ran to beach and took pictures of it.
 The only nightlife in the resort was the videoke, so we asked Mang Noel to set-up the videoke machine.
 However, after a few songs, the videoke machine stopped playing, and since Mang Noel was nowhere to be found that time, we decided to play poker instead.

 Our second day was perfect and the sun was perfect.
 We left for Potipot at around 9:30 PM, we were supposed to leave earlier but we decided to eat our breakfast on the resort instead.
 We bought some fresh caught fishes to grill on the island for our lunch.
 The boat ride was indeed only for five minutes and costs 50 pesos per person.
 The water was calm and it was a smooth ride.